kurtbartholomew/front-end-dev-knowledge/README.md

 #### Testing Questions:

 * What are some advantages/disadvantages to testing your code?
+ - Testing typically takes a lot longer to write than the code itself but if written correctly, guards against edge cases and regression
 * What tools would you use to test your code's functionality?
+ - A base suite of tools like Jasmine or Mocha for testing, additional libraries for stubs and mocks as well as a task runner like grunt or gulp to automate.
 * What is the difference between a unit test and a functional/integration test?
+ - A unit test tests a small isolated piece of functionality while a functional/integration test typically incudes an entire process like saving a user.
 * What is the purpose of a code style linting tool?
+ - To assist developers in adhering to a common style of implementation so the entire code base is easily readable to anyone on the team.

 #### Performance Questions:

 * What tools would you use to find a performance bug in your code?
+ - Memory/latency profilers and flamegraphs to keep track of where excessive overhead and bottlenecks are.
 * What are some ways you may improve your website's scrolling performance?
+ - Attempting to load things asynchronously instead of all at once is important.
+Reasonable pagination of content allows below the fold content loading to be heavily reduced.
+Another option is deferring web fonts to load until after the other content has loaded.
+It is important to give the user content and enhance it instead of giving it all at once if the latter will cause an increased perception of latency.
 * Explain the difference between layout, painting and compositing.
+ - Layout, painting, and compositing refers to the stages of rendering the HTML in a browser.
+The rendering engine of a browser first parses and creates a render tree.
+From there, it uses that information to create a second tree for layout which decides the positioning of elements (this is implemented differently between browsers).
+From there, the elements are painted on the screen.
+Lastly, the elements are composited and the layout flow is applied.

 #### Network Questions:

 * Traditionally, why has it been better to serve site assets from multiple domains?
+ - Traditionally, browsers have a limit to the amount of assets they can serve from a single domain.
+Historically, it has been a single asset at a time, though now it has been increased in later versions of browsers.
 * Do your best to describe the process from the time you type in a website's URL to it finishing loading on your screen.
+ - Text in the address bar is parsed.
+ - The HTTP Strict Transport Security list is checked to see if the website requires the request to be in HTTPS.
+The request is changed to HTTPS if only that is accepted.
+ - Non-ASCII unicode characters are transformed are encoded into ASCII
+ - The browser does a DNS lookup (that is, transforming the host name into an ip address) using the following resources in this order:
+     - Local browser cache
+     - OS hosts file
+     - Local router or ISP's configured top level DNS
+ - An Address Resolution Protocol request is broadcast locally to retrieve the IP and MAC address of the default gateway or DNS server
+ - Once the reply is retrieved (either from the cache or routing tables), a UDP request is sent to the DNS server to find the entry for the hostname in the address bar
+ - If the DNS contacted does not contain the hostname, requests are made up to the top level name server if needed to resolve the hostname to an ip
+ - Once the IP is resolved, a UDP request is made requesting a TCP socket stream
+ - A packet is created with information like:
+   - Destination port
+   - Source port
+   - Destination IP
+   - Source IP
+   - Source MAC
+   - Source Router MAC
+ - Once the packet reaches the destination and uses an initial sequence number with the SYN bit set to true
+ - The server sets its own initial sequence number and responds with both SYN and ACK bits set
+ - The client begins sending packets with the ACK bit set
+ - The server sends back ACK responses
+ - Once the interaction is finished, either the server or client send a packet with FIN bit set.
+ - The other sends an ACK response packet and then a FIN packet
+ - Finally, the original sender of the first FIN packet sends an ACK packet
+ - If HTTPS has been used, a TLS handshake must occur before the SYN ACK FIN process:
+   - Client sends a message to server with its TLS version, ciphers, and compression methods.
+   - Server responds with TLS version, selected cipher/compression and a security certificate
+   - Client verifies the certificate against their list of authorities and sends a random alphanumeric string encoded with the public key in the certificate
+   - Server decryptes the message with its private key and generates a master key
+   - Client generates a master key and sends a hash encrypted with the master key
+   - Server creates its own hash and decrypts the client's hash.
+If they match, it sends a message saying they can communicate.
+   - The SYN ACK FIN process from above is started and all data is encrypted using the master key that both sides have
+ - Requests received from the server will typically have status headers and if there was no error in the response, an HTML payload.
+ - Once the HTML is received, the browser tokenizes/parses the HTML and creates a parse tree.
+ - After the HTML and CSS are parsed, a render or frame tree is created which applies styles to the nodes of the tree.
+Layers and positioning are computed.
+ - Finally, the contents of the render tree are composited and painted to the screen.
 * What are the differences between Long-Polling, Websockets and Server-Sent Events?
 * Explain the following request and response headers:
   * Diff. between Expires, Date, Age and If-Modified-...